mobxjs/mobx/docs/best/stateless-HMR.md

 ```

 In this case, `ToDoItem` is stateless, but will still work with HMR because the root-level of the UI tree is a stateful observer.
-As a result, any time we change **any** stateless component, it will be still hot-reloaded because the observers will trigger computations in the root-level component as well.
+As a result, whenever we change **any** stateless component, it will be hot-reloaded because the observers will trigger computations in the root-level component as well.
 And since the root-level component is a good old-fashioned React component, it'll trigger the HMR for all of its children and voila!
 All the magic of stateless components, observables, and hot module reloading working together beautifully.